 The perspective of equality is cross-cutting in all operations and stances of TREY.
 TREY influences gender equality, accessibility and equal treatment for all kinds of people at the University.
 TREY also organises equality training for the operators of associations operating within TREY.

 The student union has a representative in the University’s equality working group, where we make sure that the student perspective is considered in the University’s equality work.

 In all questions concerning the University’s or the student union’s equality, contact the equality organiser or the social affairs Specialist of TREY’s board.
 TREY also has harassment contact persons who can provide confidential support in cases of bullying, discrimination or harassment.

 According to the Universities Act (558/2009 Section 37a) and the Non-discrimination Act (1325/2014 Section 15), students have a right for reasonable adjustments so that their state of health or ability to function do not become obstacles in their studies or in obtaining services.
 You can direct your questions and requests about exam and lecture arrangements and other special arrangements to the University’s accessibility contact person.
 TREY is an advocate for you in these questions as well; don’t hesitate to contact us if you need advice or support!

 Accessibility is an important value for TREY.
 We aim for all student union events and meetings to be organised in accessible facilities.
 TREY’s social affairs Specialist will answer questions about the accessibility of the student union’s operations and would gladly hear your comments and experiences.

 Harassment and discrimination

-The student union is an equal community, where we intervene with harassment, bullying and other inappropriate treatment.
+The student union is an equal community, where we intervene in harassment, bullying and other types of inappropriate treatment.

 In general, harassment includes creating an atmosphere that is threatening, aggressive, derogatory or demeaning.
-Sexual harassment is also harassment, but harassment can also be associated with other basis of discrimination.
+Sexual harassment is also a form of harassment, but harassment can also be associated with other basis of discrimination.